ShuksanGeomatics/WWU_Geology_Geoprocessing_Tools/README.md

 Bellingham, WA 98225 USA

-Geoprocessing tools for ArcGIS Pro 2.6 including the WWU_Geology_Tools.tbx ArcGIS Pro Toolbox Tool and the following scripting tools writen in Python 3.6
+Geoprocessing tools for ArcGIS Pro 2.6 including the WWU_Geology_Tools.tbx Toolbox Tool and the following scripting tools writen in Python 3.6

 Tools: